mjhegarty/Aslani-s_Angels/README.md

 has been read.
 When it reaches a $ it transforms `self.sample` into its original number between 0-5 and adds it to `self.arr`.
 Once all values have been read, `graph_data` is run which makes a plot of voltage vs time of the samples we captured.

+#### Sending email via python
+Following a guide I found [online](https://stackabuse.com/how-to-send-emails-with-gmail-using-python/) I figured out how to send an email via python.
+The code I have included doesn't have the user name and password since it stores the password as plaintext, so we will need to only write that in locally.
+The code at the moment sends `message.txt` to the addresses stored in `mycontacts.txt`, along with attaching `psk.png` I'm using gmail at the email service for now, but it doesn't play nice with SMTP messages at first, so to get it to work you need to go into your gmail account and [allow less secure apps to access your account](https://support.google.com/accounts/answer/6010255) to get it to work at first.
+The libaries used for this are native to python's base install so there is nothing special that you would need to get this to work.
+I would not reccomend using your real account for doing this.

 ### Running the system

 #### Mircocontroller